Joeboy/joeboy-ofx-plugins/README.md

 A place to put openfx video plugins, if I write any.

-Currently there's just a sketchy temporal average plugin, which averages frames with the previous and next frames.
-Hopefully it might be useful for removing the sensor noise from my Canon DSLR footage, although I haven't really tried it yet.
-It's not finished and has bad hardcoded things in it, so don't try to use it unless you're happy to debug it and rewrite bits of it.
+So far:

+* QualiFlower, an effort at implementing something like Davinci Resolve's qualifier as an OFX plugin.
+Can be used to select by hue, saturation and luminance.

+* TemporalAverage, an effort at doing a temporal averaging plugin, which I got some way into doing but didn't finish.
+Has bad hardcoded things in it.
+Don't try and use it.
+There's a "Temporal Blur" plugin in the Davinci Resolve developer examples, which I suspect does the same thing.